theocrithary/Terraform-PowerFlex-4.5-on-AWS/README.md

 sudo update-grub
 sudo reboot
 ```
-- After the Linux host reboots, log back in via SSH and confirm the correct kernel
+- After the Linux host reboots, log back in via SSH and confirm the kernel version is now set to a generic type
 ```
 uname -r
 ```